The Blob (1988 film): Home media

-The Blob opened in New York City and Los Angeles, California on August 5, 1988.
+Reception

+Box office

 It grossed $8,247,943 at the box office.
-An article in the May 27, 1989 Screen International reported that the film’s domestic box-office gross was “disastrous.”
+An article in the May 27, 1989 Screen International reported that the film's domestic box-office gross was "disastrous."

 Critical response

-On Rotten Tomatoes, a review aggregator, The Blob holds a 69% approval rating based on 29 critic reviews and an average rating of 5.9/10.
+On Rotten Tomatoes, a review aggregator, The Blob holds a 71% approval rating based on 31 critic reviews and an average rating of 5.9/10.
 The consensus reads: "The Blob can't replicate the B-movie charms of the original, though its fast pace and gory thrills pack enough of a punch to make it a worthwhile update."

 Film critic and historian Leonard Maltin gave the film two out of a possible four stars, describing it as a, "Needless, if undeniably gooey, remake about a man-made what's-it that wipes out the standard number of vagrants and oversexed teenagers on its way to enveloping a small town."
 Janet Maslin of The New York Times wrote that the film "is more violent than the original, more spectacular, more cynical, more patently commercial and more attentive to detail" but said that "for reasons having nothing to do with merit, the 1958 film earned a place in history.
 The remake, enterprising as it is, won't do the same".

 Retrospective reviews have typically been more favorable.
 Chuck Bowen of Slant Magazine wrote that the film "improves on the original cult classic with inventive, gracefully repulsive special effects and an agreeable post-Watergate anti-authoritarian message".
 HorrorNews.net gave the film a score of "4 1/2 out of 5", writing that "the twists that this film takes that differ from the original make it all the more terrifying and oddly enough... plausible".
 TV Guide gave the film 3/5 stars, calling it "a fine, multilayered effort from a director who understands the genre and appreciates its traditions".
 According to David Albaugh, Ezra James of MovieWeb, Carlo Giovannetti of Leonard Maltin's Movie Crazy, and Gregory Watson of Ravenous Monster, although the film did not perform well at the box office, it garnered a cult following and praised its ability to surpass the original film.

 Discussing the poor critical and commercial performance of the film in an interview with Starlog, director Chuck Russell stated, "Maybe it was a mistake to do a remake of The Blob with a sense of humor.
 I thought that would be an entertaining interpretation. … Unfortunately, it was released late in a very hectic summer filled with big films and it didn't have a particularly good ad campaign."